-D. TC STC TC Task Reference Day of Final Test Unit Stop all test sessions.
+DTC STC TC Task Reference no yes no Stop all test sessions.
 Student tests are not submitted for scoring until the session is in Stop status.
-Section 5.1.3 Notify the Technology Coordinator that all testing is complete and have him or her purge the cached test content.
+Section 5.1.3 no yes yes Notify the Technology Coordinator that all testing is complete and have him or her purge the cached test content.
 PearsonAccess ^{next} Online User Guide